José Ramón Sauto

-José Ramón Sauto Hurtado (12 September 1912 – 16 April 1994) was a Mexican/Spanish football player who played the position of midfielder for Real Madrid in the 1930s and 1940s.
+José Ramón Sauto Hurtado (7 September 1912 – 16 April 1994) was a Mexican footballer who played the position of midfielder for Real Madrid in the 1930s and 1940s.

 He was the first Mexican born player to play for Real Madrid although he always played as Spaniard; his career spanned the Spanish Civil War.

 Career

 He made his debut for Real Madrid on 17 December 1933, in Real Madrid's 0–1 defeat versus Real Betis.
 He played for Real for six seasons, in 137 matches.
 He was a two time captain for the merengues.